rnsanchez/latex.mk/README.markdown

 LaTeX.
 The latex.mk file provides a set of basic rules, like PDF generation, so the actual Makefile becomes very simple.

+Important note: the rules in latex.mk do *NOT* work with GNU Make.
+You need to use BSD make in order for them to work (pmake in most Linux environments).

 Using latex.mk
 ==============